casperious/DP_MSQNet/README.md

 ```
 Computer Science Department, University at Albany – SUNY
 ```
+Our experient was done on A100 GPU with CUDA
 ## 1 Module I: Animal Identification

 ## 1.1 Data Preparation